NYSEG AND RG&E REMIND CUSTOMERS TO STAY SAFE, USE ENERGY WISELY DURING EXTREME WEATHER

 “We always encourage our customers to use energy wisely, but it is particularly important and beneficial when the temperature drops and winds pick up,” Lynch said.

 - Set thermostats no higher than 70° and at 58° when away from the house for more than a few hours or in bed for the night.
 (This may not be advisable if frail, ill or elderly people or infants are in the home.)

 - Install automatic set back or programmable thermostats.

 - Change or clean furnace filters once a month during the heating season.

 - Since warm air rises, use registers to direct warm airflow across the floor.

 - Close vents and doors in unused rooms and close fireplace dampers when not in use.

 - Open draperies and blinds on sunny days to let the warmth in; close them at night to insulate against cold air outside.

-- Replace incandescent light bulbs with ENERGY STAR-certified compact fluorescent or LED bulbs.
-These bulbs use 70% to 90% less electricity and last 10 to 25 times longer than incandescent bulbs.
+- Replace incandescent light bulbs with compact fluorescent bulbs that use up to 75% less energy and last up to 10 times as long.
+Better yet, consider LEDs.